How is the LINEAGE Project Structured?

 Our project comprises four Phases, geared to meet its 4 Aims[AN1] .

-Phase 1 (current phase) takes place in the first year of the project.
-In this phase, we are getting the ‘lie of the land’.
-We are reviewing literature about genomic data governance, speaking to key stakeholders, developing key terms (for consistency across the project) and identifying initial ethical, legal and social issues in genomic data governance.
+The first year of LINEAGE comprised Phase 1.
+During this period, Investigators scoped out the current landscape in genomic data governance.
+This was achieved through reviewing literature about genomic data governance, speaking to key stakeholders, developing consensus definitions for key terms and identifying initial ethical, legal and social issues in genomic data governance.

-Phase 2 will start in early 2024 and progress for around two years.
-In this key phase, we will undertake in-depth work on important ELSI in genomic data governance.
+LINEAGE Phase 2 was initiated in early 2024 and will last for around two years.
+During this time, we will undertake in-depth work on important ELSI in genomic data governance.
 This will include several small projects, commissioned from within our consortium after a competitive internal call.
 We will also meet with international stakeholders to ensure that LINEAGE is responsive to global developments.
+We are also starting to consider what our governance framework – the key deliverable for our project – will look like.

-By the end of this phase, we will have developed our stance on various ELSI issues in the governance of Australian genomic data.
+By the end of this phase, we will have developed a position on various ELSI issues in the governance of Australian genomic data, to inform the design of our Governance framework.

 Phase 3 will commence in mid-2025.
 Here we will begin to develop our initial governance solutions, including engagement with international stakeholders to critically assess their feasibility.
 Towards the end of this phase (around late 2026), we will draft our initial governance framework.